Nurse Practitioner

 What's the CICU?
 What conditions do the kids have?

-Asked by 718killa over 11 years ago
+Asked by 718killa about 12 years ago

 The CICU is a cardiac intensive care unit.
 We treat kids that were born with cardiac disease.
 Not the kind of disease that adults acquire from eating too much Burger King but the kind that you are born with (congenital).
 Most specifically - missing parts of your heart, things in the wrong place, holes, etc. The majority of the conditions require surgical correction to live.